AmaanC/auth0-client-rules/README.md

 APIv2](https://auth0.com/docs/api/management/v2) to list all clients /
 apps and which [rules](https://auth0.com/docs/rules) apply to them.

-# Warning
+# Things to know

+This section lists assumptions being made by the project and certain points about the functioning of the app.

-This project tries to categorize Rules to see which Clients they apply to.
+The project tries to categorize Rules to see which Clients they apply to.
 However, this will only work for simple use-cases, i.e. the Rule needs to be a `FunctionDeclaration` of the following form: